 top of page

-Hives & Tree Cavities
+Tree Cavities v Hives

 Conventional beehives have emerged over the last 180 years, designed for beekeepers to be able to easily manage a colony of bees, often with the aim of harvesting honey or other hive products such as wax & propolis.